 What’s Going On?

 What’s Going On?
-Is a great way to find out what is coming up and past events and activities.
+Is a great way to find out what is coming up.
+You will also be able to find out the past events and activities that I have done.
+Just click here to be taken to the page.

 You can also find out how to contact me, and that you are able to find me on Facebook, Twitter @emilybakermedium, @emily12baker and Linked In.
 Why not have a look around, and if you have any questions then please do contact me, I look forward to hearing from you.